 In order to get the information the race engineer needs to do development work, there needs to be some means of recording data off the car.
 Furthermore, the system needs to be reliable enough and simple enough that using it becomes an ingrained portion of the run routine.

-Enter the data logger.
+Enter the electronic data logger.

 The data logger is an electronic device, wired into the car, that records a number of operating channels.
-It also contains a pair of accelerometers that can record the lateral and longnitudal g forces the car is experiencing.
-It is a solid-state device, so there is no recording media to worry about, and it has sufficiant memory to record an entire event's worth of data.
+It also contains a pair of accelerometers that can record the lateral and longitudinal g forces the car is experiencing.
+It is a solid-state device, so there is no recording media to worry about, and it has sufficient memory to record an entire event's worth of data.
 Furthermore, recording is a function of a pushbutton switch on the dash - when the switch is "on", the logger records.

-This system is simple enough that it is almost driver-proof - "almost" in that the driver still has to remember to turn it on and off. ("on" is easy, but for some reason, "off" is tougher to remember)
+This system is simple enough that it is almost driver-proof - "almost" in that the driver still has to remember to turn it on and off. ("on" is easy, but for some reason, "off" is tougher to remember).

 After the event (or between heats in a multi-heat event) the data is downloaded from the logger unit into a laptop for storage and analysis.

 This solution is far superior to laptop-based logging products.
 Not only is the sample rate higher, as the dedicated logger isn't forced to try and read all its data through a single serial line, but it is far more robust and simple to operate.
 Securing a laptop in the often violent environment of the race car is tough enough - securing it firmly enough and in a location where the driver can manipulate the program interface is another challenge entirely.
-And locating a laptop that is hardened enough and has a display suitible for reading in direct sunlight can be an expensive proposition.
+And locating a laptop that is hardened enough and has a display suitable for reading in direct sunlight can be an expensive proposition.

 Far better to remove the laptop from recording duties, hand this task off to the dedicated logger, and let the laptop serve strictly as an analysis device.